All Episodes

 Punish and control society.

-What do you think?
+What did you think?

-Yeah, I know this this is this troubles me greatly.
+Yeah, this troubles me greatly.

-Uh this I I I as I hey, I spent a large part of the first hour discussing this.
+Hey, I spent a large part of the first hour discussing this.

 They are government-owned private businesses.

-It just and they they pay no taxes, the SEC can't look at them.
+The SEC can't look at them.

-They have theoretically a limitless supply of money, and they're going broke.
+They have theoretically a limitless supply of money and they're going broke.

 What in the government isn't going broke?

-Why do we need two?
+Why did we need two?

 Why wasn't Fannie Mae good enough?

-Why then did we need Freddie Mack?
+Why then did we need Freddie Mac?

 Was it because of political correctness and gender equity?